Wedding of King Carl XVI Gustaf of Sweden and Silvia Sommerlath

 Silvia during a fitting for her wedding dress.
 Credit: hereliesthekingdom.com

-The wedding would also be the first Swedish royal wedding to be broadcast on television.
+The wedding would also be the first Swedish royal wedding broadcasted on television.
 The event was televised in accordance with Carl Gustaf’s wish that the wedding celebrations be as open and accessible to as many people as possible.
 While royal weddings had been televised in other countries for several years, this had yet to be done in Sweden as none of Carl Gustaf’s sisters had had a televised ceremony.
 The Swedish wedding was also unique in that as soon as the couple was declared married, the country would automatically have a new Queen.

-The wedding costs were estimated at $1.1 million, but the wedding itself was expected to be a moneymaker in terms of broadcasting rights and potential tourism dollars spent in and around the city of Stockholm.
+The wedding costs were estimated at $1.1 million but the wedding itself was expected to be a moneymaker in terms of broadcasting rights and potential tourism dollars spent in and around the city of Stockholm.

 Celebrations in Stockholm